gbmhunter/blog/content/electronics/circuit-design/analogue-filters/filter-tunings/_index.md

 _Filter tunings_ are specific tunings of filters to maximise a particular characteristic of it's response.
 Filter tuning directly specifies what the filters polynomials must be in it's transfer function (see [What Are Transfer Functions, Poles and Zeroes](/electronics/circuit-design/what-are-transfer-functions-poles-and-zeroes/) for more info).

+{{% figure src="cover-photo.png" width="800px" %}}

 * **Butterworth** Optimized for the flattest response through the pass-band, at the expense of having a low transition between the pass and stop-band.
-* **Chebyshev**: Designed to have a steep transition between the pass and stop-band, at the expense of gain ripple in either the pass or stopband (_type 1_ or _type 2_).
+* **Chebyshev**: Designed to have a steep transition between the pass and stop-band (but not the steepest, Elliptic tuning claims that award), at the expense of gain ripple in either the pass or stopband (_type 1_ or _type 2_).
 Also called  Chevyshev, Tschebychev, Tschebyscheff or Tchevysheff, depending on exactly how you translate the original Russian name.
 There are two types of Chebyshev filters:
     * **Type 1:** _Type 1 Chebyshev filters_ (a.k.a. just a _Chebyshev filter_) have ripple in the passband, but no ripple in the stopband.
     * **Type 2:** _Type 2 Chebyshev filters_ (a.k.a. an _inverse Chebyshev filter_) have ripple in the stopband, but no ripple in the passband.
 * **Bessel**: Optimized for linear phase response up to (or down to for high-pass filters) the cutoff frequency `\(f_c\)`, at the expense of a slower transition to the stop-band.
 This is useful to minimizing the signal distortion (a linear _phase response_ in the frequency domain is a constant _time delay_ in the time domain).